bashyauri/law-firm-x/README.md

+# Law Firm X Laravel Project Installation Guide

+This guide will walk you through the steps to download and install the Law Firm X Laravel project that uses MySQL as the database and Bootstrap as the frontend.

-## Clone the repository from GitHub:
+## Cloning the repository from GitHub:

-Navigate to the directory where you want to store the project and run the following command in your terminal or command prompt: git clone https://github.com/bashyauri/law-firm-x.git
+1. Navigate to the directory where you want to store the project.
+2. Run the following command in your terminal or command prompt: `git clone https://github.com/bashyauri/law-firm-x.git`

 ## Install dependencies: